WHAT DO WE DO?

-Can I use debit card to withdraw from ATMs?
+Can I use a debit card to withdraw from ATMs?

 - It is safe to use your VISA ATM card at ATMs in Ghana to withdraw local currency.
 However, you are recommended not to use it for payment in shops.
 It is best to pay in shops with cash.
 When visiting an ATM, it is a good idea to bring a friend with you and travel directly from the bank or ATM back to your home to put your cash somewhere safe.
 You can give money for safekeeping to the Director of NWF.
 When you are carrying a large amount of cash, divide it up into different amounts and keep it in different pockets so if something happens you will not lose everything.

-- If you have traveller’s cheques you will be able to exchange them for cash at the local banks.
-Traveller’s cheques are a safe way to carry money with you but it can sometimes take weeks to get your money from the bank and you need to ensure that you record the cheque numbers and contact information in case you need to cancel any stolen cheques.
-Different brands of traveller’s cheques work better in different countries.
+- If you have traveler’s cheques you will be able to exchange them for cash at the local banks.
+Traveler’s cheques are a safe way to carry money with you but it can sometimes take weeks to get your money from the bank and you need to ensure that you record the cheque numbers and contact information in case you need to cancel any stolen cheques.
+Different brands of traveler’s cheques work better in different countries.
 Consult your local financial institution about which company you should buy your cheques from.

 Should I bring a credit card?

-- Travellers should bring a credit card for large or emergency purchases.
-If you’ve requested a pin number for your credit card, you can also use it to get cash advances at the ATM.
+- Travelers should bring a credit card for large or emergency purchases.
+If you’ve requested a pin-number for your credit card, you can also use it to get cash advances at the ATM.

 Ghana is a country in West Africa, along the Gulf of Guinea, just a few degrees north of the equator.
 Ghana, which lies in the center of the West A...

 In the developing world like Ghana, the situation is even far worse.
 Among the tall list of preventive social intervention programs which have earned ...